suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 and

-`A specific restaurant given by its identifier`
+`A specific restaurant`

 When we ask for a resource we specify a few things:

 - The resource itself
 - The format we wish the data in
-- The action we wish to preform on the resource
+- The action we wish to perform on the resource

 In our API the `format we wish the data in` will always be JSON.
 We'll come back to this in a moment.

-Lets take the case of a single restaurant.
+Let's take the case of a single restaurant.
 There are _three_ endpoints in our API. `GET /api/Restaurants/{id}`, `PUT /api/Restaurants/{id}`, and `DELETE /api/Restaurants/{id}`.
 In this case `/api/Restaurants/{id}` refer to the resource itself: _the specific restaurant given by its identifier_ and the